Purple Hibiscus: Plot summary

 Kambili Achike is a fifteen-year-old Nigerian girl from a wealthy family in Enugu State.
 The family is dominated by her father Eugene, who is a devout Catholic and businessman.
 Eugene is both a religious zealot and a violent figure in the Achike household, subjecting his wife Beatrice, Kambili, and her brother Jaja to violent abuse.
 Kambili tells the story beginning with Jaja missing the holy communion at church.
-Both later live at the house of their aunt, Ifeoma, with her three children.
+Both earlier had lived at the house of their aunt, Ifeoma, with her three children.
 The household offers a different view of what they faced in their father's house.
 It practices a completely different form of Catholicism, making for a happy, liberal place that encourages its members to be inquisitive, form their own opinions, and speak their minds.
 Kambili and Jaja become able to voice out their opinions.
 While at Aunty Ifeoma's house, Kambili also falls in love with a young priest, Father Amadi, which awakens her sense of sexuality.

 Unable to cope with Eugene's continual violence any longer, Beatrice poisons him.
 Jaja takes the blame for the crime in order to save his mother, and gets locked in prison.
 Aunty Ifeoma and her family moves to America after she is unfairly dismissed from her job as a lecturer at the University of Nigeria in Nsukka.
 Purple Hibiscus ends almost three years after these events as Kambili becomes a young woman at eighteen.
 Her brother Jaja is about to be released from prison, hardened but not broken by his experience there.
 Their mother, Beatrice, has deteriorated psychologically to a great degree.